 Where To Eat Bitterballen

-We think the best Bitterballen are served in pubs alongside a pint of Amsterdam Craft Beer.
-Cafe de Tuin – which is one of the Amsterdam brown cafes – is famous for their Bitterballen.
-That said, we absolutely loved the Bitterballen from De Ballenbar at Foodhallen Market.
+We believe the best Bitterballen are served in pubs alongside a pint of Amsterdam Craft Beer.
+Cafe de Tuin is famous for there’s, but we absolutely loved the ones from De Ballenbar at Foodhallen.

-Pro Tip: Bar food in the Netherlands extends well beyond Bitterballen.
-On our recent trip, we noticed that nachos are the current craze and they are delicious.
-The best outside of the American Southwest, in our opinion!
-Other typical international food that is featured on Netherlands bar menus are gourmet burgers and rotisserie chicken.
+Foodie Tip: Bar food in the Netherlands extends well beyond Bitterballen.
+On our recent trip, we noticed that nachos are the current craze and they were shockingly delicious!

 #13 Patatje Oorlog (War Fries)

-Fried potatoes are international; the Netherlands can hardly take credit for French fries.
-What makes Patatje Oorlog an authentic Dutch food, however, are the assembly of toppings that are slathered on the fries.
+The Netherlands can hardly take credit for fries, but what makes Patatje Oorlog an authentic Dutch food is the assembly of toppings that are slathered on top of them.

-An order of patatje oorlog fries will be topped with a heaping gob of mayo and a peanut satay sauce (nearly drowning the fries).
+This begins with a heaping gob of mayo and a peanut satay sauce (nearly drowning the fries).
 Then raw, diced onions are sprinkled over the sauces.
-Eating this dish requires a fork (and a strong stomach) – and they are messy!
-Another version is to use curry sauce instead of satay sauce.
+Eating this dish requires a fork and a strong stomach!

 #14 Borrel Nootje (Drink Nuts)

-Some bars have Borrel Nootje as a bar snack, but you can also find these tasty morsels at the grocery and convenience stores.
-They are great to bring along when exploring Amsterdam on foot and for long travel days, too.
+Some pubs have them as a bar snack, but you can also find these tasty morsels at the grocery and convenience stores.

 #15 Netherlands Stroopwafel (Dutch Waffle)